Raggedy Ann & Andy: A Musical Adventure: Development and writing

-After the success of live-action television adaptation of The Littlest Angel, producer Richard Horner was looking for a similar project.
+After the success of the live-action television adaptation of The Littlest Angel, producer Richard Horner was looking for a similar project.
 One day, Horner was in a conversation surrounding the promotions of an independent merchandiser of children's products during lunch.
-Raggedy Ann & Andy was chosen, and after it gotten popularity from a Friars Club roast for Johnny Carson, he acquired permission to The Bobbs-Merrill Company to begin the project.
+Raggedy Ann & Andy was chosen, and after it got popularity from a Friars Club roast for Johnny Carson, he acquired permission to The Bobbs-Merrill Company to begin the project.
 When the project was greenlit, it started out as a stage musical before it was transformed into a live-action television special for Hallmark Hall of Fame named Rag Dolly: The Raggedy Ann Musical.
 Horner brought in writer Pat Thackray for permission to research Johnny Gruelle's material and write a live-action script as a treatment.
 Afterwards, Pat Thackray and Max Wilk wrote the script for the special.
 They included new characters in the screenplay, including Captain Contagious and the Greedy.
 Considerations for Raggedy Ann include Liza Minnelli and Goldie Hawn, while a consideration star for Raggedy Andy was Dick Van Dyke.
 Over time, composer Joe Raposo decided that a live-action television special involving Raggedy Ann and Andy would be too unbelievable.
 The project was then transformed into an animated project, leading to Hallmark being dropped from the project.
 The team were amused about the idea, as they were convinced that the technique was the correct path to follow.
 As a result, the team decided to make a film based on the characters instead of a television special.
 Shortly, the company accepted the agreement to finance the film.